-But when you step off your Las Vegas flight, you’ll see more than just gaming.
+But when you step off your plane, you’ll see more than just gaming.
 The city boasts more churches per capita than any other city in America, which is no surprise since many Las Vegas flights are booked with the idea of matrimony in mind.
 Cheap plane tickets to Las Vegas can be found year-round, leaving tourists plenty of money to spend on hotels and entertainment in the city.
-There are more than 100 hotels in Las Vegas.
-On the Las Vegas Strip, the most popular hotels include the Mirage, the Venetian, the Bellagio, the Hard Rock, the Sahara, Paris Las Vegas, Caesars Palace, The MGM Grand and Mandalay Bay.
-Budget-conscience travelers can find flights to Las Vegas and cheap hotels off the Strip, including the Green Valley Ranch and Fairfield Desert Resort, leaving a little extra room in the checkbook for loving the Las Vegas scene.
+And boy, are there a lot of hotels in Las Vegas.
+On the Las Vegas Strip, the most popular hotels include the Mirage, the Venetian, the Bellagio, the Hard Rock, Caesars Palace, the MGM Grand and Mandalay Bay, to name but a few.
+Budget-conscience travelers can find flights to Las Vegas and cheap hotels off the Strip, leaving a little extra room in the checkbook for loving the Las Vegas scene.

 While the days of Elvis and Frank have ended, the Las Vegas legacy lives on.
 Today, Las Vegas flights open the gates to Broadway shows and Grammy-award winning entertainers.
 Luxury retail stores open daily along the Las Vegas Strip, and adults craving a lifestyle of decadence indulge in five-star restaurants and midnight buffets on the casino floor.
 Las Vegas has, and always will be, the heartbeat of the desert.